5 Tips to Protect Your Vehicle from Theft

 More than a million drivers each year fall victim to this crime — and that number is on the rise.1

-Vehicle theft is a big business, attracting both common thieves and organized crime rings.2 In 2022, a motor vehicle was stolen every 32 seconds in the United States.
-Remarkably, about half of those were due to driver error.3
+Vehicle theft is a big business, attracting both common thieves and organized crime rings.2 In 2023, a motor vehicle was stolen every 31 seconds in the United States.
+Remarkably, more than 1 million cars were stolen last year, a 25% increase over prior years.3

 Fortunately, there are some simple strategies that you can take to reduce the chances that you'll experience vehicle theft.